The Customer engages Nuago and Nuago agrees to provide the Services in

 (b) Unless specified otherwise in the applicable Relevant Proposal, the Customer must pay the Additional Services Fee monthly in arrears.

-The Customer must pay Nuago or reimburse Nuago for any expenses which Nuago is required to pay or incur under the applicable Relevant Proposal or otherwise under this Agreement in order for Nuago to perform this Agreement.
+The Customer must pay Nuago or reimburse Nuago for any expenses which Nuago is required to pay or incur under the applicable Relevant Proposal or otherwise under this Agreement in order for Nuago to perform this Agreement, provided the expenses were formally agreed in advance.

 8.5 Disputed invoices